-Designing a teacher wardrobe on a budget – a teacher budget?
-It can be done.
+Designing a teacher wardrobe on a budget—a teacher budget?
+You can create stylish teacher outfits.

 Here are some other hints for designing a teacher wardrobe.

 I’m tall, and JCPenney carries clothing for tall women.
 They normally have coupons available, and their prices are still decent without a coupon.
 The clothes last too.
 They don’t fade or look thin after several washes.
 You might not love that store, but as you look for teacher outfits, think of a reasonably priced store where the clothes have nice quality.

 Suggestion One: Buy basics.
 Purchase black, navy, khaki, brown (maybe maroon) pants.
 Buy a few sweaters or buttoned shirts.
 Mix and match.
 Find out if you can wear jeans on Fridays.
 If so, buy an appropriate pair.

 Suggestion Two: Hit the clearance racks.
 JCPenney has great clearance racks.
 If you are hired in April, buy some winter clothing now.
 That doesn’t sound fun, but in a few months, you’ll happily pull out your clearance clothes.

 Return to the clearance racks in October.
 Buy some short-sleeved shirts so you can layer.
 You can wear those shirts in August and September, and then again in April and May.
 If you have a sweater or light jacket, you can wear them longer.